Lorena Ermocida: Biography

 Since 1994, Lorena has taken part as a performer and dance teacher at the most important tango festivals worldwide.
 In Buenos Aires, she performed and taught seminars and classes at Lady's Tango Festival from 1997 to 2020, Tango Salón Extremo annually since 2012, CITA (1999-2001-2002-2004 and 2016), and in various years at Tango BA Festival and Mundial (Tango World Cup) and at Centro Cultural Kirchner CCK.
 Large and well-known festivals at which Lorena has had important roles include: Sydney Tango Salón Festival and Festival Pablito's (both in Sydney, Australia), Sunny Tango Festival in Crete (Greece), Tango Sun Festival Jurmala (Latvia), International Tango Torino Festival (Turin, Italy), Tanotango International Tango Festival (Naples, Italy), Istanbul Express (Turkey), Seoul Metropolitan Tango Championship and Festival (South Korea), Florianópolis Tango Festival and Florianópolis Tango Bienal (Florianópolis, Brazil), Internationales Hamburger Winter Tango Festival (Germany), and Tango Fantasy in Miami (USA).
 The list goes on, including major tango events throughout the world in major cities like San Francisco, Porto, Madrid, Valencia, Sitges, Rome, Bologna, Amsterdam, Freiburg, Moscow, Ankara, Beijing, Shenzhen, Shanghai, Taipei, Koushon, Tainan, and Manila.
 When she is not traveling abroad, Lorena also teaches in Buenos Aires at the popular weekly tango “practica” Cheek to Cheek.

 Among her various dance partners, she danced with the late Osvaldo Zotto for 11 years.
 Together, they developed a unique personal style, studied by many dancers throughout the world.
 She also partnered with Fabián Peralta, and Lorena has been dancing with Pancho Martinez Pey since 2012.
-Lorena is also a dance teacher, and among her famous students is the celebrated actor Willem Defoe.
+Lorena is also a dance teacher, and among her famous students is the celebrated actor Willem Dafoe.